JackDougherty/jack-site/_pages/dataviz/index.md

 - Overview of Learning Goal #8: Edit and Host Code with GitHub
   - Copy Edit and Host a Simple Leaflet Map
 - Start reading HODV Chapter 9 <https://handsondataviz.org/embed.html> and Chapter 10 <https://handsondataviz.org/github.html>

-### Thur 28 Oct
-- Assign Build Stage 3: Maps, due TBA
-- Prep for Embed and GitHub quiz, to be taken during any 2-hour period from Sun 31 Oct at 12 noon to Tues 2 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)
+- Prep for Embed and GitHub quiz, to be taken during any 2-hour period from Sun 24 Oct at 12 noon to Tues 26 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu)

+### Thur 21 Oct
+- Assign Build Stage 3: Advanced Maps, due TBA

-### Tues 2 Nov
+### Tues 26 Oct
 - Overview of Learning Goal #9: Build with Leaflet Map Code Templates
 	- Leaflet Maps with Google Sheets
 	- Leaflet Storymaps with Google Sheets
 	- Leaflet Maps with Open Data APIs
 - Start reading HODV Chapter 12 <https://handsondataviz.org/leaflet.html>

-### Thur 4 Nov
-- Prep for Embed and GitHub quiz, to be taken during any 2-hour period from Sun 7 Nov at 12 noon to Tues 9 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)
+- Prep for Leaflet Maps quiz, to be taken during any 2-hour period from Sun 31 Oct at 12 noon to Tues 2 Nov at 2pm, on [Moodle](https://moodle.trincoll.edu)

+### Thur 28 Oct
+ - Work on Build Stage 3: Advanced Maps, due TBA

-### Tues 9 Nov
+### Tues 2 Nov
 - Overview of Learning Goal #10: Listen, Tell, and Show Your Community Partner's Data Story
 	- Listening to community partners' data needs
 	- Build Narrative on Storyboard